RUEI-CHIEH/RUEI-CHIEH/README.md

 🛠️ Skilled in Python, R, SQL, Power BI, Excel, Tableau, and data visualization.
 📈 Experienced in data storytelling, market research, and cross-cultural communication.

-✨ Let’s connect and collaborate — I’m always open to meaningful conversations and projects!
+✨ Let’s connect and collaborate!
+I’m always open to meaningful conversations and projects!